UltraMessaging/um_perf/README.md

 Change those to the group provided by your network admins.

 WARNING:
-The "um.xml" configuration is design for ease of performing the desired tests, and is not suitable for production.
+The "um.xml" configuration is designed for ease of performing the desired tests, and is not suitable for production.
 It does not contain proper tunings for many other options.
 It uses multicast topic resolution for ease of setting up the test,